Nannau Hall

-Nannau (the place of many streams') refers to both an ancient estate and its current Georgian mansion near the village of Llanfachreth, Gwynedd, North Wales.
-The mansion was initially inhabited by the Welsh Nanney (Nannau) family, who were direct descendants of the Kings of Powys.
-For over 900 years, the Nannau estate was in possession of the same family.
+Nannau (the place of streams') refers to both an ancient estate and its current Georgian mansion near the village of Llanfachreth, Gwynedd, North Wales.
+The mansion was initially inhabited by the Welsh Nanney (Nannau) family, and was in the possession of this one family for over 900 years.
 At its largest Nannau was 12,000 acres.

 Nannau is a Grade II* listed building and its parkland is listed, also at Grade II*, on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
-The family dynasty was founded by Madog ap Cadwgan, 1st Lord of Nannau as a cadet branch of the House of Mathrafal.
-The founder was a son of Prince Cadwgan ap Bleddyn (1060–1111) from the Kingdom of Powys, within what is now the Snowdonia (Eryri) national park in North West Wales.
+The family dynasty was founded by Cadwgan of Nannau, identified with Cadwgan ap Bleddyn of the Lleision, a family associated with the Kingdom of Powys.
 The Lord of Nannau title continued for four centuries, until the division of the cadet branches.
 The estate was then passed on to an heiress, Janet, who married into the Vaughan family of Hengwrt in 1719.
 In 1795, their descendants, the Vaughan baronets, replaced the then 17th-century mansion with a new house co-designed by Joseph Bromfield, which still stands today.

 The head of the family represented the local county as Sheriff of Merionethshire and held the position nine times in 400 years between the 16th and 20th centuries.
 In 1911, as recorded by Encyclopædia Britannica, the families of county rank in the neighbourhood of Dolgellau included those of Nannau, Hengwrt (the famous Hengwrt Welsh MSS), Caerynwch, Fronwnion, Bron-y-gadair, Brynygwin, Brynadda, Abergwynnant, Garthangharad.

 By the mid-20th century, the estate was "wrecked", and a succession of short-term owners saw much of the land sold off, the demolition of some of the 18th-century mansion, and failed attempts to establish a hotel at the hall.
 By 2020, the lead from the roof had been stolen, and the house was "deteriorating rapidly".
 Nannau is considered in the top at risk buildings by multiple organizations, including SAVE Britains Heritage and The Georgian Group.
 Despite acknowledgement years ago by Snowdonia Park Authority and Cadw of the critical need for intervention no action has yet been taken and the roof continues to be uncovered.
-The photos from August 2024 also show the roof does not have a temporary cover.